foxalabs/demo-countdown/README.md

 ## Notes

-- The app uses ANSI escape sequences for in-place updates.
+- CLI mode uses ANSI escape sequences for in-place updates.
 Windows Terminal and VS Code terminal fully support this.
 On very old terminals, it will still work but updates may not be as smooth.
-- The beep uses `winsound` on Windows and the terminal bell elsewhere.
-You can toggle it with `m`.
+- The beep uses `winsound` on Windows and the terminal bell elsewhere (CLI).
+In GUI mode, beep uses `winsound` on Windows only.
+- GUI mode requires `pygame`.
+- If `+`/`-` don’t seem to work in the GUI, ensure the window is focused.
+On some keyboard layouts, use the numpad `+`/`-` keys.

 ## Contributing